Raghxv11/CalHacks/README.md

 Airpool is open-source decentralized network that allows individuals and startups to contribute their unused GPU resources.
 By pooling these resources, we create a shared infrastructure for distributing computational services that are accessible to small companies and developers.
 This empowers them to tackle sophisticated AI models and perform large-scale data analysis without heavy upfront investment in GPU hardware.

-## Project Flow
-- Lead agent communicates the project's computational requirements to contributor agents
-- Contributor agents receive the project requirements and share their unused computational availability to moderator agent
-- Moderator agent receives the specifications and dynamically allocates the resources and adds it to the database

 ## Tech Stack
 - **Frontend**: Next.js + Typescript
 - **Backend**: Python, Flask